A gestational carrier is a woman who carries a pregnancy for someone else.

 - Same-sex male couples, single men and transgender individuals

-We can offer guidance to patients interested in surrogacy by helping them select a carrier that fits their needs and preferences.
-Some may choose to work with a friend or relative to carry the pregnancy, while others may prefer to match through an agency with a woman who has applied to become a surrogate.
+We can offer guidance to patients interested in becoming a gestational carrier by helping them select a carrier that fits their needs and preferences.
+Some may choose to work with a friend or relative to carry the pregnancy, while others may prefer to match through an agency with a woman who has applied to become a gestational carrier.

 What to Expect